Unified Workspace

 Technical Foundation

-Built on cloud-native storage with session isolation
+Built on cloud object storage with session isolation and quota enforcement

 Session Isolation